graphcore/tutorials/feature_examples/tensorflow/README.md

 Simple examples demonstrating and explaining different ways of using multiple IPUs are provided.
 [Pipelining](pipelining) and [replication](replication) are generally used to parallelise and speed up training, whereas [sharding](sharding) is generally used to simply fit a model in memory.

+- [PopDist training example](popdist): This shows how the PopDist API can be used to enable distributed training.

 ## Custom ops